Device Compliance - Windows

 On your work computer, Microsoft Defender Firewall must be on to protect your computer from unauthorized access.
 To check if your computer's Microsoft Defender Firewall is on or off:

-2. Click on Update & Security
+2. Click Update & Security

-3. Click on Windows Security
+3. Click Windows Security

 For more information, please see Turn Microsoft Defender Firewall on or off